Homology and cohomology via the partial group algebra: Introduction

+Besides being related to inverse semigroups, partial actions and partial representations also have various connections to groupoids \cite{D3}; one of them is based on the partial action groupoid, another one involves the partial group algebra, which is crucial for the present article, and one more is the fact proved in \cite{BeuGon2} and \cite{HazratLi}, stating that Steinberg algebras (\cite{St4}, \cite{ClarFartSimsTomf}), associated to Hausdorff ample groupoids, can be seen as partial skew inverse semigroup rings (see also \cite{Demeneghi}).
+More information on partial actions, partial representations and their applications may be found in Exel's book \cite{E6} and in \cite{D3}.
+In particular, the former reference contains detailed partial crossed product descriptions of graph $C^*$-algebras and the Wiener-Hopf $C^*$-algebras associated to quasi-lattice ordered groups.

 Among the theoretic developments two partial group cohomology theories were introduced: one in \cite{DKh} based on partial actions and another one in \cite{A-A-R} based on partial representations.
 Despite the fact that partial actions and partial representations are related notions, the two cohomology theories have little in common.
 In particular, the cohomology in \cite{A-A-R} deals with an abelian category, whereas the category of partial modules from \cite{DKh} is not even additive.
 The cohomology from \cite{DKh} turned out to be useful to extensions of semilattices of groups by groups, to a Chase-Harrison-Rosenberg exact sequence for partial Galois extensions, to partial projective group representations and to reduced $C^*$-crossed products (see \cite{D3}).
 In particular, it was shown in \cite{DoSa} that each group component of the partial Schur multiplier is a partial cohomology group.
 Furthermore, partial $2$-cocycles appeared in \cite{KennedySchafhauser} as certain obstructions in the study of the ideal structure of the reduced crossed product of a $C^*$-algebra by a global action.
-Partial cohomology of \cite{DKh} stimulated its Hopf theoretic treatment in \cite{BaMoTe}, where a natural generalization of Sweedler's cohomology to the partial action setting was given.
 In addition, it was extended from groups to groupoids in \cite{NysOinPin3} and used to classify the equivalence classes of certain groupoid graded rings.
+Partial actions of Hopf algebras were introduced in \cite{CJ} and were reformulated in \cite{HV} and \cite{SV} with the aim of obtaining a richer theory of partial actions of algebraic groups.
+The partial cohomology theory developed in \cite{DKh} stimulated its Hopf theoretic treatment in \cite{BaMoTe}, where a natural generalization of Sweedler's cohomology to the partial action setting was given.